 With the clocks going back and the amazing weather this weekend we’re really excited for a Cornish summer full of beach days and barbecues, family time and days out with friends.
-There are so many great places to explore so we thought we’d share our top five things to do in Cornwall this summer:
+There are so many great places to explore so we thought we’d share our top five things to do in Cornwall during summer:

 Brand new to the Eden Project is the Rainforest Canopy Walkway.
 This treetop walk in the Rainforest Biome also has a Weather Maker exhibition with a 23 metre rope bridge set 50 metres high in the treetops, a fully accessible cloud bridge where you can travel through swirling clouds and an immersive exhibit where you can shelter from tropical rain storms.
 The exhibition really is both educational and fun, and a great addition to Eden.

 With golden sands and turquoise water it’s easy to mistake this beach for a tropical paradise on a hot day.
 It’s no secret that Porthcurno is one of our favourite beaches in Cornwall.
 If you haven’t been we highly recommend making a trip this summer.
 Whilst you’re there why not visit the Minack Theatre?
 Whether you’re watching a show or just taking a look around the view is one of a kind and if you’re lucky you might spot a basking shark in the water below.

 If you want to visit the beautiful Isles of Scilly but don’t want to commit to a full holiday there why not make a day trip?
 Day trip returns on the Scillonian III start from only £39.50 giving you around 4 hours to explore the islands.
 Some of our favourite spots include; Porthcressa Beach on St Mary’s, Abbey Garden on Tresco and the Iron Age and Bronze Age settlements at Halangy Village and Bant’s Carn.